 where

 and $K$ is a constant chosen to normalise the density.
 Similarly, the best-estimate ultimate loss of $\{\xi_{tT}^{(2)}\}$ is

-To compute both $U_{tT}^{(1)}$ and $U_{tT}^{(2)}$ we need to perform at most two one-dimensional integrals (the integral we need is (\ref{eq:key_int}), but we note that $p_t(x)$ includes a normalising constant $K$---which is found be evaluating a second integral).
+To compute $U_{tT}^{(1)}$ and $U_{tT}^{(2)}$ we need to perform at most two one-dimensional integrals: the integral we need is (\ref{eq:key_int}), but $p_t(x)$ includes a normalising constant $K$, which is found by evaluating a second integral.
 We are saved the complication of performing double integrals.

-To extend these results to higher dimensions we can split the `master' process $\{S_{tT}\}$ into more than two subprocesses.
-Regardless of the number of subprocesses (i.e.~paid-claims processes), all of the best-estimate ultimate losses can be computed by performing at most two one-dimensional integrals.
-This makes such a multivariate model highly computationally efficient.
+To extend these results to higher dimensions we can split the ``master" process $\{S_{tT}\}$ into more than two subprocesses.
+Regardless of the number of subprocesses (i.e.~paid-claims processes), the best-estimate ultimate losses can be computed by performing at most two one-dimensional integrals.
+This makes such a multivariate model computationally efficient.